Claude Code Plugins

 • If no, stop and report failure

-If scaffold-inspect subagent fails:
+If evaluation subagent fails:

 • Log the failure with details from subagent report